Table of Contents:

 Outside of Aspire, establish an email account in your email service to associate with the generic contact that you will be creating.
 Invoices will be mailed from this email account.
 Once you have set up the email address, proceed.

-In Aspire, go to the Contacts screen by clicking the Contacts icon and then click the Green/White plus sign at top right.
+In Aspire, go to the Contacts screen by clicking the Contacts icon and then click the blue New Contact button.

 First Name as ‘Accounting’.